MEPs probing 'private' expenses oppose transparency

 French centre-right Elisbeth Morin-Chartier and Slovak centre-left Vladimir Manka are official European parliament 'questors'.
 Questors are, among other things, "responsible for administrative and financial matters directly concerning MEPs."

 They also sit on the ad-hoc bureau working group.
-And like Wieland and Sassoli, they decided it was in the best interest to keep the public in the dark about their private expenses, which are funded by taxpayers.
+And like Wieland and Sassoli, they appeared to decide it was in the best interest to keep the public in the dark about their private expenses, which are funded by taxpayers.

 Manka told this website on Friday (10 November) he voted against because they are in the process of preparing a comprehensive set of rules.